WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

   investigating an incident with a known beginning and end, narrow the query to that time period via the date range selector at the top.
-If there are multiple periods with lulls in between, consider performing multiple queries and aggregating them manually outside of Logs Insights.
+If there are multiple periods with lulls in between, consider performing multiple queries and aggregating them manually outside Logs Insights.
 - Develop queries against the minimum required number.
 While you're still building a query to find specific data, narrow the time range or use `limit` to reduce the number of log lines processed during each iteration.
 Avoid